PennyLaneAI/pennylane/doc/introduction/interfaces/numpy.rst

     >>> circuit(weights, data=[0.34, 0.1])

-    These arguments will always be ignored and treated as non-differentiable by the QNode.
+    These arguments will always be treated as non-differentiable by the QNode and :func:`~.grad` function.

 Optimization